joshianant34/spring-boot-mockito/README.md

 # spring-boot-mockito
-How to write Unit test case using mockito framework
+How to write Unit test case using mockito framework.